exercism/website-copy/tracks/rust/exercises/atbash-cipher/mentoring.md

   encode, but this is good place to introduce the `impl Trait` in the return position after having already approved the exercise.
 - **Optional**: Avoid heap allocations when inserting spaces into the encoded final string.
-Its better to `flat_map` spaces into the than collecting each set of chunks and joining the slices together with spaces.
+Its better to `flat_map` spaces into the iterator than collecting each set of chunks and joining the slices together with spaces.
   Using itertools `chunks` and `join` is okay but can cause lifetime issues that are fixed with NLL, its okay for students so use this but if they do its a good idea to show them alternative solutions that use only std methods.

 ### Examples